Plugscyber/Ao3-site-skin-Highlights/README.md

 # Ao3-site-skin-Highlights
 An ao3 skin to highlight certain fandom, relationship, character and aditonal tags.

 Symbols and characters ect in tags that work with this skin currently.
+Some require certain replacement symbols or numbers.
+If you are not intructed to replace a symbol in this list it works without replacement.

 1. spaces
 2. slashes